 As the foregoing illustrates, a GWMA is a ground water basin, and not a collection of separate tributary basins and a specific ground water basin.
-Likewise, Idaho Code Section 42-233b provides no authority to impose regulation of water rights in Basin 37 by including the Big Wood and Little Wood River Basins within the proposed ESPA GWMA.
+Likewise, Idaho Code including the Big Wood and Little Wood River Basins within the proposed ESPA GWMA.